Submit your 2024 Pledge Card

 Electronic Funds Transfer (EFT) is a widely used form of moving funds from one place to another.
 A common example is when you have a check directly deposited into your bank account.
 Paying your pledge through EFT simply means that you authorize your bank or credit union to electronically move the amount you stipulate into the church’s account.
 For monthly pledges, you can select to have the money withdrawn on the 1st or 15th of each month.
 For weekly pledges, the money is withdrawn each Friday.
-Please contact Dianne Smigliani in the church office for a copy of the authorization form.
+Please fill out and send the Authorization Form to Dianne Smigliani in the church office.

 Bill Pay Services, available through most banks and credit unions, allow its customers to schedule check payments to various merchants whereby the financial institution takes care of printing and mailing the check.
 You simply set up the payment schedule and amount once, provide the name and address of the payee, and then checks are mailed automatically until changed by you.
 Most financial institutions offer this service free of charge.

 Click below to learn more about the ways to give to the First Church of Nashua

 The Apostle Paul’s letter to Timothy provides guidance on ministry, including these words about those who are blessed with abundant resources: “They are to do good, to be rich in good works, generous, and ready to share, thus storing up for themselves the treasure of a good foundation for the future, so that they may take hold of the life that really is life” (1 Timothy 6:18-19).

 Planned Giving lays a foundation for the future for all concerned, givers and receivers alike.
 Much of our ministry’s current success and security is built on the foundation of the generosity of those who came before us.
 When you contribute to The First Church Nashua through planned giving, you strengthen the foundation for future generations to build upon.